Are there times in your life when it's more difficult to write? Do you want to learn how to write when you don't feel like it?

-And then something happens.
+And then, something happens.

 You skip a day.
 And then two.
-A week goes by and you haven’t written a paragraph.
+A week goes by and you haven't written a paragraph.
 You enter a black hole of unproductive writing sessions.

-You feel guilty, like you should be taking your writing more seriously, but you just can’t muster the willpower to actually write.
+You feel guilty, like you should be taking your writing more seriously, but you just can't muster the willpower to actually write.
 This is real life for a real writer: there are days when we don't want to write, where not even an extra-large cup of coffee will get you through a writing session.

-Have you ever felt like this?
-I know I have.
-In this article, we’ll talk about why you don’t feel like writing and what you can do about it.
+In this article, we'll talk about why you don't feel like writing and what you can do about it.

 It's Normal to Not Feel Like Writing